pkdevaraj/Presentations/Chef_Cookbooks.md

 # Cookbooks

-- A cookbook is the fundamental unit of configuration and policy distribution.
+A cookbook is the fundamental unit of configuration and policy distribution.
 A cookbook defines a scenario and contains everything that is required to support that scenario like:

 Recipes that specify the resources to use and the order in which they are to be applied.

-Attribute values.

-File distributions.

-Templates.
+Attribute values -> File distributions ->Templates.

 Extensions to Chef, such as libraries, definitions, and custom resources.